 The small town of Easton is home to one of the most haunted places in Connecticut, Union Cemetery.
 Union Cemetery dates to the 1700s, and while noted as one of the most haunted places in Connecticut, it is also thought to be one of the most haunted cemeteries in the United States.

 Due to its popularity for paranormal activity, the cemetery is closed to the public after dusk.
-In order to gain entry into the cemetery after dark, city approval is required first.
+City approval is required to gain entry into the cemetery after dark.

 There have been numerous accounts of a lady dressed in a light and translucent white nightgown or wedding dress that can be seen roaming through the gravestones at Union Cemetery and the Stepney Cemetery just down the road.